Merzasphor/MWSE/docs/source/types/niTexturingProperty.md

 ### `decalCount`

+*Read-only*.
 The number of decals currently on the texturing property.

 **Returns**: